Frontware/geo/README.md

 Golang library to handle common geo functions in Frontware applications.

-Calculate distnace in km between 2 coordinates, get address based on coordinates, get location based on IP.
+Calculate distance in km between 2 coordinates, get address based on coordinates, get location based on IP, ...

 Some functions use online API requiring API key.